 You also must confirm the area of expertise of the freight forwarder.
 They could be an expert at transporting oil, a specialist in handling hazardous goods, or adept at shipping perishable goods.
 If you plan to ship frozen foods, look for a freight forwarder known for expertise in shipping frozen food.

-The services provided by the freight forwarder should meet your requirements.
+The freight forwarding services provided by the freight forwarder should meet your requirements.
 For example, you may need one who also provides efficient handling of your fragile products from factory to port and real-time tracking of the movement.
 This is a very specific requirement, and it is better to confirm beforehand that the freight forwarder can provide the same.

 Customer support, good references, and market reputation are the finer aspects that make a freight forwarder preferable over its competitors.
 You can also ask for feedback from past customers.
 Prompt and efficient customer service and query resolution are signs of a good freight forwarder.